bradovich/public/README.md

 R script to download data, query SQLite script, and save file for Tableau.
 ### primes_v0.1.ipynb:
 Python script that calculates prime numbers.
+### vdot.py:
+Python script using Selenium that completes a form for the Jack Daniels VDot calculator webpage and returns a VDot value.